howieliang/LibSVM4Processing/README.md

 Input: Labelled data formed by Click and Drag the mouse cursor on the canvas.
 Output: A Linear- or RBF-Kernel SVM model with the best parameters in grid search.

+- Example 7.
+Sensor Data Classification
+Input: Labelled sensor data received from an Arduino via the Serial port.
+Output: A Linear SVM model for classifying the sensor data.

 Tools for generating CSV file is also provided
 - CSV generator
 Input: Labelled data formed by Click and Drag the mouse cursor on the canvas.